ElektraInitiative/libelektra/src/plugins/dbus/README.md

 Alternatively one can mount the plugin additionally to a storage plugin, e.g.:

 	kdb mount file.dump / dump dbus

+For openicc one would use (mounts with announce=once):

+	kdb mount-openicc

 ### Shell